FAQs about Advanced Academic Services

 · Level III - Part-Time Advanced Academic Programs, Grades 3-6

 Students identified by a local school screening committee for part-time advanced academic services Level III are challenged through models and strategies designed to extend and enrich the POS in the four core subject areas.
 Screening for this level of service is ongoing throughout the school year.
-Students identified for AAP Level III services in the Grade Level classroom also meet with Mrs. Grabel once each week to receive additional advanced academic services.
-Mrs. Grabel and the classroom teacher regularly collaborate to ensure that Level III students receive differentiated instruction continually in the classroom.
+Students identified for AAP Level III services in the Grade Level classroom also meet with the AART once each week to receive additional advanced academic services.
+The AART and the classroom teacher regularly collaborate to ensure that Level III students receive differentiated instruction continually in the classroom.

 · Level IV - Full-Time Advanced Academic Placement, Grades 3-8